cogini/phoenix_container_example_old/README.md

 * Docker BuildKit for parallel builds and better caching
 * Alpine and Debian Docker images
 * CodeBuild for CI
-* Deploying to ECS CodeDeploy
+* Deploy to ECS using CodeDeploy Blue/Green
 * AWS Parameter Store for configuration

 With local caching, rebuilds take less than 5 seconds.